Michael-lazenby/Creating-Azure-VM/README.md

 <h2>Filling out the basic information</h2>
 <p>
 After clicking "create virtual machine" I was redirected to the "basics" page, and this is the page where I filled out the information for my virtual machine.
 I also decided if I wanted to create a new resource group or add my virtual machine to an existing resource group.
 I also choose a region, and I chose the closest region to me which was West US 3.
 After selecting the region I created a username and password for my virtual machine.
 After I filled all the required fields out I clicked "Review + create".
-After clicking "Review + create" It sent me to another page to the virtual machine passed validation, and once it passed the review I was able to officially create the virtual machine.
+Which sent me to another page for validation which the virtual machine passed, and once it passed the review I was able to officially create the virtual machine.
 </p>
 <br />